Skip to main content

 Pattern 2: Warmup at startup

-Once warmup runs, the session has:
+After warmup runs, the session holds:

 • TLS session tickets for the target's edge servers